CASD-EU/ConstanceDataPlatform/Seminar3_workflow_automation/prefect/README.md

 python sample_deployment.py
 ```

-> If all executed correctly, you should see a activate deployment in the WebUI.
+> If all executed correctly, you should see an activated deployment in the WebUI.